The National Football League (NFL) was formed in 1922 out of the American Professional Football Association (APFA), which was founded in 1920.

 The Chicago Bears were founded in 1920 by George Halas, who helped form the APFA, as the Decatur Staleys.
 In 1922, he joined the NFL, after moving the team to Chicago in 1921 and calling them the Bears in 1922.

-The Philadelphia Eagles joined the NFL in 1924 as the Frankford (PA) Yellow Jackets.
-Owners Bert Bell and Lud Wray moved the team to Philadelphia as the Eagles in 1933.
+The Philadelphia Eagles joined the NFL in 1933 with owners Bert Bell and Lud Wray being awarded the remnants of the Frankford Yellow Jackets that went bankrupt in 1931.

 The New York Giants, owned by Tim Mara, joined the NFL in 1925.